"Never be scared of asking for support," said Tuhin Rakhit. "There's no harm in trying."

-Jamie is one of more than 130 young people with Special Educational Needs and Disabilities (SEND) graduating from Amazon supported internships this summer across 26 Amazon sites – a significant milestone that makes Amazon the largest private sector provider of supported internships in the UK.
+Tuhin, along with fellow graduates Nikola Brol and Olivia Oshipiton, are among 137 young people with SEND graduating from supported internships across 25 Amazon sites in 2026 – a significant milestone that makes Amazon the largest private sector provider of supported internships in the UK.
+The 2026 graduations follow Amazon’s recently announced plans to quadruple the programme, supporting 1,000 young people into employment by 2030.

 Since launching in 2021 with just three graduates, Amazon’s programme has grown to support almost 300 young people in partnership with national charity DFN Project SEARCH.
-More than 80 have gone on to secure permanent roles at Amazon.
+To date, 155 have gone on to secure permanent roles at Amazon, with this number continuing to grow.

-The initiative addresses a critical employment issue in the UK, where less than 5% of adults with learning disabilities and/or autism known to local authorities are in paid employment across England, despite 86% wanting to work.
+The initiative addresses a critical employment issue in the UK, where just 6% of adults with a learning disability in England are currently in paid work, despite 86% wanting to do so, according to data from local authorities.
 Through meaningful work placements and specialised support, Amazon's programme helps these young people develop confidence and capabilities while transitioning successfully into the workplace.

 What is an Amazon supported internship?